lenemter/wingpanel-indicator-namarupa/README.md

 - With autostart (thanks to JMoerman)

-System settings -> "Applications" -> "Startup" -> "Add Startup App…" -> "Type in a custom command"
+System settings -> Applications -> Startup -> Add Startup App… -> Type in a custom command

-Add `/usr/lib/x86_64-linux-gnu/indicator-application/indicator-application-service` as custom command to the auto start applications in the system settings
+Add `/usr/lib/x86_64-linux-gnu/indicator-application/indicator-application-service` as custom command to the autostart applications in the System Settings

-- With a terminal
-Open Terminal and run the following commands.
+- OR Open Terminal and run the following commands:

 ```bash
 mkdir -p ~/.config/autostart